Joe Biden Forgets Mask, Coughs into His Hand, Shakes Hands with Dems

 Biden continues to promote mask wearing across the country, even though he frequently forgets to put his mask on after a speech.

-Last week, Biden was caught exiting a Washington, DC. restaurant without a mask, even though the mayor continues to keeo a mask mandate in place.
+Last week, Biden was caught exiting a Washington, DC. restaurant without a mask, even though the mayor continues to keep a mask mandate in place.

 The White House defended the president’s mistake as a “moment” that should not distract from his overall support for masks.